Japan's yen surges against dollar on suspected intervention | Business

 Japan's yen surges against dollar on suspected intervention

 The yen jumped against the dollar on Monday, with traders citing yen-buying intervention by Japanese authorities as a trigger for the bounce in a currency languishing at levels last seen over three decades ago.
 The dollar tumbled to a low of 154.40 yen from as high as 160.245 earlier in the day.
-It was last trading around 156.80 yen.
 Banking sources said Japanese banks were seen selling dollars for yen.
-The U.S. currency was last trading at 156.22 yen.
+The U.S. currency was last trading at 156.69 yen, down 1.04% from late Friday.

 The Wall Street Journal on Monday said Japanese financial authorities had intervened in the market, citing people familiar with the matter.
 Traders had been on edge for weeks for any signs of action from Tokyo to prop up a currency that has lost 11% against the dollar so far this year, trading at 34-year lows despite the central bank's historic exit from negative interest rates last month.